Education in Sao Tome and Principe

 - 100% of primary education schools benefitted from annual school-level supervision and a teacher mentoring program was offered to teachers in every primary school,

-- A new education management information system is in place and functional.
+- A new education management information system is in place.